bitcointranscripts/bitcointranscripts/bitcoin-design/learning-bitcoin-and-design/fedimint.md

 Like, cause you can get really good privacy today, but it takes a lot of effort.
 And it would be nice if we had a little bit more like default privacy that doesn't require any effort.

 ## Are mints interoperable?
-How chaumian mints work
+How Chaumian mints work

-Christoph: 00:17:30
+Christoph Ono: 00:17:30

 I have a question.